DylanAllen/dylanallen/README.md

     projectId: "...",
     storageBucket: "...",
     messagingSenderId: "...",
-    appId: ...",
+    appId: "...",
     measurementId: "..."
   };

 ```

-Setup a [Firebase Service account](https://firebase.google.com/docs/admin/setup#initialize-sdk) and create a `.env.local` with the following info:
+Setup a [Firebase Service account](https://firebase.google.com/docs/admin/setup#initialize-sdk) and create a `.env.local` with the following info (this is for server side comment posting and approval):

 ```
 project_id=...